20 Smart Outdoor Storage Solutions to Keep Tools + Toys Contained

 Outdoor Party Station

 Cute, cheap updates to a small patio include adding an outdoor pillow in a complementary color to a plastic Adirondack-style chair and an outdoor rug.
 If you don't have room for a coffee table, a smaller end table, can serve as your bar when enjoying cocktails with friends.
 Amy Latta of One Artsy Mama made this table using crates.

 Crates & Pallet

 You would be hard-pressed to find a kid who wouldn’t love their own outdoor playhouse.
 The best part?
-There's plenty of room to store your little one's outdoor toys once the top goes down.
+There's plenty of room to store your little one's outdoor toys.

 Make It: Build a Backyard Playhouse

 In this vignette, a long, padded bench with multi-colored pillows add seating and color, but underneath the piece, designers have added space for storing outdoor equipment.

 One of the smartest ways to maximize your outdoor storage space is by using clever benches.
 This seating looks normal; however, you can lift up the cushions to reveal hidden storage inside.
 Designer Elizabeth Przygoda-Montgomery added this smart seating solution so you can store outdoor pillows, grilling supplies, kids' toys and lawn tools.